zhenglong1603/tp/docs/UserGuide.md

 ### Saving the data

-Klinix data are saved in the hard disk automatically after any command that changes the data.
+Klinix data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 [Back to Table of Contents](#table-of-contents)